Updated: Dec 24, 2022

 That’s three or MORE hours of physical activity a day, you guys!
 THREE.

-There’s no way my son gets 3 hours of physical activity in a day, especially not during CMCO in our 700 sq ft apartment, so it’s no wonder he’s bouncing off the walls literally all day.
+There’s no way my son gets 3 hours of physical activity in a day, especially not during lockdowns and when it is not as safe outside the 700 sq ft apartment as it used to be, so it’s no wonder he’s bouncing off the walls literally all day.

 I could feel guilty about not providing that time, but I choose to use this information to remind myself that if it looks like he’s moving ALL THE TIME, it’s because he’s missing his physical activity quota.